GUIDE 2025

 Portfolio

-After you have gained some experience, you should work on your professional portfolio.
-Start with smaller projects and samples, then move on to more complex projects such as health writing and scientific communication fields.
-You should prepare instruction manuals, how-to guides, assembly instructions, write grant proposals, and so on.
-Many technical writing jobs require experience, and a portfolio is a good way to showcase your knowledge.
+As you gain experience, focus on building a professional portfolio.
+Start with smaller projects and samples, then move on to more complex work, such as health writing or scientific communication.
+Create a variety of materials, including instruction manuals, how-to guides, assembly instructions, or grant proposals.
+Many technical writing jobs require experience, and a well-curated portfolio effectively showcases your expertise.

 Where Do Technical Writers Work?